-Klickitat River bull trout life-history characteristics are not well understood.
-Research is on-going to collect more data on this species.
-Bull trout are found in the West Fork and many of its tributaries.
-Electro-fishing work has shown that bull trout in the West Fork are likely resident, based on the size of fish collected (~ 10 inches).
+Klickitat River bull trout life history characteristics are not very well understood, but bull trout are present in the middle and lower mainstem Klickitat and are concentrated in the West Fork Klickitat watershed and several of its tributaries.
+The population in the West Fork Klickitat watershed is likely resident and while the fish found in the mainstem Klickitat are likely adfluvial or migratory.
 Falls on the West Fork likely isolate most of the resident bull trout population from the mainstem Klickitat River.